Trends in Healthcare Human Resources (Free HIPPA Compliance Checklist)

 Hybridization

 The COVID-19 pandemic proved that a significant proportion of healthcare workers could do their jobs remotely.
-Although there has been some resistance from traditionally minded employers, an increasing number of workers are now going partially or fully remote, creating new challenges for HR teams in managing them.
+Although there has been some resistance from traditionally minded employers, an increasing number of workers are now going partially or fully remote, creating new challenges for HR teams in managing them and data.

 3.